Vertabelo/jOOQ-gradle-vertabeloAPI-codegen/README.md

-Using the standalone jOOQ code generator with Gradle and VertabeloXML
+Using the standalone jOOQ code generator with Gradle and VertabeloAPI
 ======================================================================

 Usage